Wondering what the vegan options are on the prix fixe dinner at Be Our Guest Restaurant in the Magic Kingdom? Here’s our review.

 The large wooden doorway is flanked on either side by magnificent beasts with ornate stained glass windows overhead.

-The line to meet the Beast takes you through a hall lined on either side with armored guards who chat incessantly with one another.
+While you wait for your table to be ready, you can explore the hall lined on either side with armored guards who chat incessantly with one another.

 Our wait was fairly short and in no time we had made it into the Beast’s study for photos.